-Short Bowel Syndrome Treatment Options
+Short Bowel Syndrome Treatment

-Medicines.
 Medicines are used in children with SBS to:

-- Slow the movement of food through the bowel
+- Slow food’s movement through the bowel

 - Decrease diarrhea

-- Help them absorb more nutrients
+- Help children absorb more nutrients

-- Control bacteria in the bowel
+- Control bowel bacteria

-Surgery.
 Surgery may be used in children with SBS to taper or to lengthen the small bowel.

 - In children with SBS, part of the small bowel may become enlarged (dilated).
 Fluid and bacteria can collect in this area.
 This can lead to infections and can keep nutrients from being absorbed.
 The enlarged bowel may not move as well.
 “Intestinal tapering” is when surgeons operate to make this area smaller.